edsml-mh1123/AR6-WGI-Figure/README.md

 Other data:
 --------------------
-Definition: Please provide a clear explanation of the relationship between these datasets and the Final Data, along with the relevant code.
+Definition: Please provide a clear explanation of the relationship between these datasets and **Final Data**, along with the relevant code.

 1. WCRP CMIP6: University of Arizona - Department of Geosciences (UA) MCM-UA-1-0 model output for the "ssp585" experiment (https://catalogue.ceda.ac.uk/uuid/1de487e6c3c943c3967cd2d8bdef8b72/)